M-o-a-T/forth/doc/tut/start-here.rst

 Vocabularies
 ++++++++++++

-Let's face it, Forth is good at abstracting things but abysmal at separating different abstractions from each other, because it only has one flat vocabulary.
+Let's face it, "standard" Forth (we'll ignore the fact that there may or may not be such a thing) is good at abstracting, but abysmal at separating different abstractions from each other: it only has one flat vocabulary.

 Thus we split that up, mostly by using somewhat-mangled code by Manfred Mahlow (clarification: this project somewhat-mangles Manfred's code) that's